Summary

 Annual Adequacy Assessment

-The Adequacy Assessment for 2029 is underway and will be published in the summer of 2024.
-The annual assessment includes several different studies to update assumptions and better reflect the current conditions in the power system.
+The Council recently released its Adequacy Assessment for 2029.
+During the development of the annual assessment, the Council also develops these different studies to update assumptions and better reflect the current conditions in the power system.
 This includes: